 In addition to these general health and safety rules, there are specific rules relating to electricity at work including:

-During the Covid-19 era, homeworking for millions of people became necessary.
-If you were injured while using electrical work equipment at home, you may be able to claim compensation.
-The Health & Safety Executive has made clear that employers have the same health and safety responsibilities for homeworkers as they have for other workers.
+During the covid-19 era, homeworking for millions of people became necessary.
+If you sustained an electric shock injury while using electrical work equipment at home, you may be able to claim electric shock injury compensation.

 Although general health and safety legislation does not apply to domestic premises, employers still have duties towards employees who work from home.
-For example, they must consider whether the work is suitable to be done from home; and also carry out a risk assessment of the work they expect workers to undertake in their own home.
+For example, they must consider whether the work is suitable be done from home; and carry out a risk assessment of the work they expect workers to undertake in their own home.

 Many people who have had to revert to working from home during the pandemic have been overloading sockets, charging electrical equipment on beds, soft furnishings and other flammable surfaces, using extension cords in dangerous places and are unaware of the associated risks.
 Those risks include electric shocks, burns, fire, trips and damage to property.